-This project was a collaboration between the American College of Rheumatology (ACR) and the Arthritis Foundation (AF).
-A Core Leadership Team (4 members) supervised the project and was responsible for defining the scope, drafting the clinical

-(Patient/Intervention/Comparator/Outcomes - PICO) questions, coordinating with the Literature Review Team, overseeing the voting process, and drafting the manuscript.
-The Core Team, together with the Literature Review Team, was comprised of individuals with content and methodological expertise, and included a GRADE methodologist who advised on the process of developing and presenting the evidence and provided input on the quality assessment of evidence and summary of findings (SoF) tables (provided in Supplementary Appendix 6).
+A Core Leadership Team (6 members) supervised the project and was responsible for defining the scope, drafting the clinical (Patient/Intervention/Comparator/Outcomes - PICO) questions, coordinating with the Literature Review Team, overseeing the voting process, and drafting the manuscript.
+The Core Team, together with the Literature Review Team, was comprised of individuals with content and methodological expertise, and included a GRADE methodologist who advised on the process of developing and presenting the evidence and provided input on the quality assessment of evidence and summary of findings (SoF) tables (provided in Supplementary Appendix 5).

-The Literature Review Team (6 members) conducted a systematic search, screened papers for relevance, assessed study quality, extracted data, computed pooled estimates of outcomes, graded the quality of evidence, generated the SoF tables, and compiled an evidence report.
+The Literature Review Team (14 members) conducted a systematic search, screened papers for relevance, assessed study quality, extracted data, computed pooled estimates of outcomes, graded the quality of evidence, generated the SoF tables, and compiled an evidence report.

-The role of the Expert Panel, comprised of 9 content experts, was to provide consultation and feedback on the project scope, design, and PICO questions.
+The role of the Expert Panel, comprised of 3 content experts, was to provide consultation and feedback on the project scope, design, and PICO questions.

-The Voting Panel included 15 pediatric rheumatologists and 2 adult patients who were diagnosed with JIA in childhood.
+The Voting Panel consisted of rheumatologists, a general internist, a nephrologist, a physician assistant and a patient representative diagnosed with gout.
 The role of the Voting Panel was to participate in the development of the scope and PICO questions, including making judgments regarding the relative importance of the outcomes, and vote on the PICO questions, keeping the evidence report, their expertise and experience, and patient values and preferences in mind.
-Two ophthalmologists were included for the JIA-associated uveitis guidelines.

-A Parent and Patient Panel was convened to discuss patient values and preferences related to outcomes and evidence.
-The two patients on the Voting Panel also participated in the Parent and Patient Panel discussions.
+A Patient Panel was convened to discuss patient values and preferences related to outcomes and evidence.
+The one patient on the Voting Panel also participated in the Patient Panel discussions.
 The Voting Panel used the input from the patient meeting to help guide their votes in balancing tradeoffs between the harms and benefits of the alternative management strategies.

 The ACR provided training for everyone involved in the development of this guideline, which included sessions on the ACR guideline process and GRADE methodology.
-See Supplementary Appendix 2 for team/panel rosters.
+See Supplementary Appendix 8 for team/panel rosters.

-Parent and Patient Panel
+Patient Panel

-The Parent and Patient panel, consisting of 9 adults with juvenile idiopathic arthritis (JIA) and two parents of children with JIA and uveitis, was convened on October 31, 2017.
-Ten of the 11 patients/parents were female.
-A rheumatologist who was not otherwise involved in the project and one ACR staff person facilitated the day-long discussion.
+The Patient Panel, consisting of 8 adult males diagnosed with gout, was convened on April 27, 2019.
+A member of the Voting Panel and one ACR staff person facilitated the day-long discussion.

 The participants were first presented with the background and scope of the guideline project.
-They were then specifically queried on the relative importance of beneficial and adverse events of drugs and drug classes, including but not limited to efficacy, route of administration, and side effects, with particular attention paid to how values and preferences might differ in a pediatric population.
-The Parent and Patient reviewed the evidence synthesized by the Literature Review Team as several PICO questions were discussed.
+They were then specifically queried on the relative importance of beneficial and adverse events of drugs and drug classes, including but not limited to efficacy, route of administration, and side effects, with particular attention paid to how values and preferences might differ.
+The Patient Panel reviewed the evidence synthesized by the Literature Review Team as several PICO questions were discussed.
 The participants were encouraged to consider their personal experiences relevant to the questions and judge the importance of the outcomes accordingly.
-One AF staff member and the two patients on the Voting Panel, all of whom had been at the patient meeting, presented the values and preferences of the patient panel and the voting results to the Voting Panel during the two-day Voting Panel meeting held November 3-4, 2017.
+One patient on the Voting Panel, who had been at the patient meeting, presented the values and preferences of the Patient Panel and the voting results to the Voting Panel during the two-day Voting Panel meeting held May 14-15, 2019.